Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional

 Step 1: Measure Your Ice

 Place your Chemex on your digital coffee scale and tare.
 Add roughly 8 ounces of ice inside of the Chemex.
 A 16 oz cup of Japanese iced coffee will require 8 ounces of ice, which is roughly half of your finished volume.

 Step 2: Prepare Your Ground Coffee

-Prepare 30 grams of medium to coarse grind coffee (as a rule of thumb: approximately 1.8 grams of coffee for every ounce of brewed coffee).
+Prepare 30 grams of medium to coarse grind coffee (as a rule of thumb: approximately 1.8 grams of coffee for every ounce of brewed coffee) Remember to use the best coffee grinder for cold brew.
 Place a filter inside of the Chemex and add your ground coffee.

 Step 3: Bring Your Water To The Boil